gpgg/template/README.md

 ## Tools

-- pyenv: python version control.
+- pyenv: python version management.

 use pyenv to set the python version: